Early Childhood Music Options

 For young children, we’ll ask for a brief readiness assessment.
 We recommend a semester or more of Music Together prior to enrolling in the Suzuki Program.
 More Information on Suzuki here.

 The Critical Early Childhood Years

 While Suzuki Violin (starting at around age 5), Piano, Cello and Recorder lessons are the primary instrument choices for children starting around age 6, before you move on to private lessons, please keep in mind:

 If you have already completed all 9 song collections before the age of five…..

-Repetition throughout the critical early learning years of birth to age 6 plays a huge roll in a child’s on-going musical success.
+Repetition (of music, of speaking and listening, of literature, of counting, of coloring and drawing) throughout the critical early learning years of birth to age 6 plays a huge roll in a child’s on-going musical and academic success.
 There is no need to rush into playing an instrument if a child is actively engage in singing quality music and exploring rhythm through creative movement.
 Future musical success, as an instrumentalist or vocalist, is more assured when a child has a strong, sustained under-pinning through singing and movement.

 This skill is referred to as “music competency” and includes the ability to audiate – to hear a tune or song in one’s head and then reproduce and improvise on that song.
 Children who achieve this ability to audiate (usually by age 6 or 7), through repeated engagement during early childhood, are much quicker to learn and progress when taking private lessons.